 Running USA 2013: The 10th Industry Conference, at the Hyatt Regency Savannah, GA, set a new conference record of 511 attendees and ZAP Fitness was presented as the 4th Allan Steinfeld Development Award recipient.

 Rich Harshbarger is selected as the new Running USA CEO, succeeding Susan Weeks (2008-13); Harshbarger, based in Detroit, is the organization’s fourth CEO since 1999.

 Running USA 2014: The 11th Industry Conference powered by ACTIVE Network, at the Marriott Marquis & Marina in San Diego, CA, set a new conference record of 550 attendees - the conference's first advance sell-out.
 The American Distance Project was celebrated as the 5th Allan Steinfeld Development Award recipient.

-Since its inception in March 1999, Running USA's ten major accomplishments to build, advance and promote the sport during its first decade (1999-2009) included:
+Since its March 1999 inception, Running USA's 15 major accomplishments to build, promote and advance the sport include: